Uplogix/docs/local-manager-user-guide/configuration-guides/palo-alto-firewall.md

 There are multiple steps to restore a backup configuration to a Palo Alto firewall.
 The file may be transferred via SCP or TFTP.

-First, navigate to the port the Palo Alto is connected to, and stage the file to be restored as a candidate configuration:
+First, navigate to the port the Palo Alto is connected to and stage the file to be restored as a *candidate* configuration:

 ```
 [admin@UplogixLM (port1/4)]# copy running-config previous candidate